 HUMBOLDT, Alexander von.
-14.9.1769 — 6.5.1859.
+Berlin 14.9.1769 — Berlin 6.5.1859.
 German Geographer and Explorer.
-Younger brother of —> W. von H. Started his career as a law student at Frankfurt a.d.O., but after obtaining a large inheritance in 1797 devoted himself to natural sciences, studying at Göttingen.
-With Bonpland he made a famous journey of exploration to South America (Venezuela, Columbia and Mexico) in 1799-1804.
-Lived then long time in Paris (until 1827).
-In 1829 explored the Ural, Altai, Dzungaria and Caspian.
+Younger brother of —> W. von H. Started his career 1787 as a law student at Frankfurt a.d.Oder, but after obtaining a large inheritance in 1797 devoted himself to natural sciences, studying at Göttingen, at Hamburg Handelsakademie and at Freiberg Bergakademie.
+In 1892-97 Bergassessor in Prussian service, 1798 moved to Paris.
+With the French botanist Aimé Bonpland he made a famous journey of exploration to South America (Venezuela, Columbia and Mexico) in 1799-1804.
+Lived then long time in Paris, until 1827.
+Back in Berlin taught geography at university.
+In 1829 he explored the Ural, Altai, Dzungaria and the Caspian.
+Member of Prussian Academy 1805 and of several other academies and societies.
 He was a pioneer of modern meteorology, but also interested in archaeology and cultural history.

 Publications: With others: Voyages aux régions équinoxiales du Nouveau continent fait en 1799-1804.
 1-30.
 P. 1805-34; Reise nach dem Ural, dem Altai und dem Kaspischen Meere.
 1-2.
 B. 1837-42; several works on geography, meteorology and natular sciences.

 – Kosmos.
 Entwurf einer physischen Weltbeschreibung.
 1-5.
 St. & Tübingen 1845-62 (2.
 Asien 1847).